 Markers should never be used to identify the location of a pipeline before excavating.
-Always call 811 or your local One-Call Center at least 48 hours, or as indicated by your local One Call centre, as dictated by state law, before excavating to have pipelines and underground utilities located and marked.
+Always call 811 or your One Call Notification Centre at least 2-3 business days, or as indicated by your One Call Notification Centre, as dictated by state law, before excavating to have pipelines and underground utilities located and marked.
 Once they are identified, respect the marks and dig carefully near the pipeline.